 The next day (again out of the hotel later than planned), we were out to discover Salzburg by day light.
 And discover we did!
 While walking, we discovered the bridge that you see on Pinterest.
 Well, one of them anyways.
 Couples make their way to this bridge with a lock, write their names on it, secure the lock to the bridge and throw the key in the river.
 Awwww.
 (Some of these people went all out on their locks with engravings and stuff.)

 By the time I reached Salzburg, it was almost 6 pm and it was starting to get dark.
 Also, I was quite tired after hiking for hours in the negative temperature zones.
 So I went straight to a 6-bed mixed dormitory in the A&O Salzburg Hauptbahnof hostel and simply crashed.Next morning, when I woke up with a sore throat, I just wanted to continue sleeping.
 But the dreamy painting of Salzburg that hung on the hostel wall opposite my bunk bed urged me to freshen up and explore the reality around me.
 And that's exactly what I did!
 After grabbing a quick breakfast at the food forum close to the hostel, I was all set for the hike to the Hohensalzburg fortress.
-It was a half an hour walk from the hostel, right through the heart of the city, crossing over the river Salzach, leading into alley ways that made up the market squares on the other side and finally ending at the bottom of the long, steep stairway that wound its way to the fort which sat on a hill top.
+It was a half an hour walk from the hostel, right through the heart of the city, crossing over the river Salzach, leading into alley ways that made up the market squares on the other side and finally ending at the bottom of the long, steep stairway that wound its way to the fort which sat on the Festungsberg hill.
 On reaching the hill top, I bought my ticket at the entrance.
 I bought the 9 euro-ticket instead of the 11.50 ticket and gave the museums a skip.
 My best memories of Salzburg are from the time I spent at the portico in the fortress.
 In my opinion, it is the best place to get a bird's eye view of most of the city's attractions.
 From my vantage point, I could admire the pointed minarets and massive domes at eye-level.
 Different spots in the portico gave me a most spectacular perspective of the many wonders in Salzburg.
 In the distance, I could see the river Salzach flowing through the old town.
 While the view points on one side of the portico offered exposure to the stunning Austrian architecture and its hilly backdrop, the other side opened up into the snow capped Austrian alps.
 It was blatantly evident how I was in a city, cradled in the lap of nature.
 I instantly felt tiny, yet content! :)I definitely needed some food to grow into a strong adult again.
-So I devoured some lip-smacking Austrian sweet treats at a street-side cafe and then headed to visit the Mozart square.
-On my way, I never noticed the eccentric Eidelwiese winter flowers until a girl from Taiwan mistook me for a native and asked me about them.
+So I devoured some lip-smacking Austrian sweet treats at a street-side cafe near the fortress.
+On my way to the cafe, I never noticed the eccentric Eidelwiese winter flowers until a girl from Taiwan mistook me for a native and asked me about them.
 Even though she didnt get her answer, she seemed happy to have bumped into someone from her own continent.
 There's something immensely satisfying about meeting people along the way.
 They leave their mark and so do you :)